The theology company logo

 Schiermeier

 We need to see a new direction in theology.
 At present many brilliant people working in theological institutions are constrained by ancient institutional positions into exploring a very restricted area of theological space, that has its basis in some ancient text or another.
 Cantor has shown us how large a symbolic space may be.
-Quantum mechanics has shown that Cantor's space is relevant to modelling the simplest structures in the universe.
+Quantum mechanics has shown that Cantor's space is relevant to modelling the simplest structures in the Universe.

 [page 118A]

 Cantor's notion of symmetry with respect to complexity gives a pathway to making the insights of quantum mechanics to more and more complex systems which we may consider asymptotic to god.
-By using network theory to model this symmetry, we add flesh to his idea and have strong clue as to where to look for many other symmetries in the universe.
+By using network theory to model this symmetry, we add flesh to his idea and have strong clue as to where to look for many other symmetries in the Universe.
 Theology, as the study of the whole, can follow the path from physics to unbounded complexity, thus delineating the first terms of an infinite series that 'sums' to god.

 'Your children are not your children (Ghibran?)
 Gibran These hands are not my hands.
 They are (among others) given to me by x billion years of evolution and the event of my birth.
 We may see ourselves as emergent parts of god, as an event in the divine live.